testflows/TestFlows-WebSite/source/_drafts/working_with_requirements_just_like_with_code.md

 > * requirement SHALL have **traceable origin and modifications**
 > * requirement SHALL be written to be **testable or verifiable**

 I’ve introduced you to the SHALL notation and basic requirements.
-Remember that a requirement is a description of a behavior, where a behavior is an infinite sequence of states, and a state is an assignment of values to variables.
-So given that I claim that these six statements are requirements, then you should be able to see the behavior, the infinite sequence of states and the assignment of values to variables.
-Do you?
+Again, remember that a requirement is a description of a behavior, where a behavior is an infinite sequence of states, and a state is an assignment of values to variables.
+So given that I claim that these six statements are requirements, then you should now be able to see the behavior, the infinite sequence of states, and the assignment of values to variables.
 They are all there; you just have to get used to them to be able to see them.
 One way to see it is to use your object-oriented skills and define a requirement as an object, where unique, unique identifier, has-SHALL, versioned, traceable,and testable are boolean attributes of this object, where each can either be either *true* or *false*.
-State is assignment of values to variables.
-Don’t objects have a state?

 The last part, where requirements must be testable, is critical; this establishes a connection between testing and requirements.
 When you are writing requirements, you should think about how they will be tested, and when you are writing a test, you should